stacksjs/ts-pkgx/docs/packages/github.com/skx/marionette.md

 # marionette

-> Package from pantry: github.com/skx/marionette
+> Something like puppet, for the localhost only.

 ## Package Information